Surfshark vs ExpressVPN: Which is Best For Anonymity and Security?

 Surfshark vs ExpressVPN – Which is Better?

 Finally, whether you choose Surfshark or ExpressVPN, they offer great features.
 Both VPN services provide a wealth of privacy-conscious capabilities.
-They make it easy to use more complicated functions like split tunneling or rapid file downloads.
+They make it easy to use more complicated functions like split tunneling or rapid file downloads and a kill switch.

 Although ExpressVPN has the advantage of third-party audits, it does have a few security concerns for some users.